Claudia Leitte puts a lamp in the shape of a gun over a bible and causes repercussion

 Continues after advertising

-Claudia Leitte was among the most talked about subjects on social networks on the morning of this Wednesday, 14.
+Claudia Leitte was among the most talked about subjects on social networks this Wednesday morning, 14.
 The repercussion is due to a post by the singer, in which she shows a lamp in the shape of a gun over a bible, in her home.

 “Guys, the stories I posted have no political intent.
 The lamp that appears in the video is a piece of art created by a French designer, which I received as a gift over 10 years ago.
 I tagged my friend who gave me the book I showed in the video as a sign of gratitude.
 Nothing else.
 None of these statements that reached me crossed my mind,” he wrote.